FlashTrash/GitInstall/README.md

 # Enter this command to
 git config --global push.default upstream

+# Enter this command to resolve conflict between LF and CRLF.
+# Pressing enter indicates a new line.
+UNIX systems add one char - LF (Line Feed or \n).
+# Windows systems add 2 chars - CRLF (Carraige Return and Line Feed or \r\n).
+git config --global merge.conflictstyle diff3

 # TODO
 # Enter this command to
-git config --global merge.conflictstyle diff3
+git config --global core.autocrlf true

 # Additional configurations:
 Click in the top left corner of Git Bash to open the Console Windows Porperties.